AxisCommunications/acap-native-sdk-examples/tensorflow-to-larod-artpec8/README.md

 Specifically, the convolutional layers need to not use bias, e.g., for Keras Conv2D layers have the `use_bias=False` parameter set, and the layer order needs to be: `convolutional layer -> batch normalization -> relu`.
 This will "fold" , or "fuse", the batch normalization, which increases performance.

-The pre-trained model is trained on the MS COCO 2017 **training** dataset, which is significantly larger than the supplied MS COCO 2017 **validation** dataset.
-After training it for 8 epochs and fine-tuning the model with quantization for 4 epochs, it achieves around 85% validation accuracy on both the people output and the car output with 6.6 million parameters.
-This model is saved in the frozen graph format in the `/env/output_models` directory.
+To replicate the model training used for the model in [vdo-larod](../vdo-larod/), utilize the MS COCO 2017 **training** dataset, which is significantly larger than the provided MS COCO 2017 **validation** dataset.
+After training for 12 epochs and fine-tuning the model with quantization for 1 epoch, it achieves good accuracy on both people and cars.

 ### Model training and quantization